How Quickly Do Cancers Spread?

 Off To A Bad Start

 It is natural to assume that the moment a lump is detected is when the cancer began—or perhaps just within the interval since the last breast self-examination (BSE).
-Actually, cell mutations typically take years to manifest themselves as cancer cells.
+Cell mutations typically take years to manifest themselves as cancer cells.
 This is why cancer is more common in older people.

 A genetic predisposition to a type of cancer or exposure to specific carcinogens may factor into development.
 By the time a lump can be felt or lesions become manifest within radiology images, years of development have taken place.